28

 People and purpose at MK Dons

-IN just 20 months, Russell Martin has marked himself out as one of the most interesting and original English managers in the game.
+In just 20 months, Russell Martin has marked himself out as one of the most interesting and original young English managers.

 There’s the style of play, with MK Dons team ranking third in Europe (behind only Barcelona and Manchester City) for average possession last season, as well as setting a new record for the number of consecutive passes leading to a goal (56 against Gillingham at Priestfield in March).

-But there’s more to the 35-year-old’s leadership approach than that.
-Martin was our guest on #28 of the TGG Podcast and during the course of 45 minutes the conversation covered Buddhism, politics, playing without fear, work-life balance and the importance of sticking to Plan A.
+But there’s more to the 35-year-old’s approach than that.
+During 45 minutes on Episode #28 of the TGG Podcast, Martin covered topics including Buddhism, politics, playing without fear, work-life balance and the importance of sticking to Plan A.

 Youngest manager in the Football League